wjb000/Photonic-Quantum-Simulation/README.md

 # Quantum Photonic Circuit (QPC) Simulator

-The `qpc.py` is a Python script that simulates a quantum photonic circuit.
-It provides a user interface to interactively build and simulate a quantum circuit using a selected set of quantum gates.
-The script is built on the [Strawberry Fields](https://strawberryfields.ai/) library developed by [Xanadu](https://www.xanadu.ai/) and utilizes [Streamlit](https://streamlit.io/) for the web-based interactive user interface.
+The `qpc.py` is a Python script that simulates quantum photonic circuits.
+It provides a user-friendly, interactive interface to build and simulate quantum circuits using a curated set of quantum gates.
+This script leverages the Strawberry Fields library by Xanadu and uses Streamlit to facilitate a web-based, interactive user interface.

 ## Features

-1. **Circuit Configuration:** The user can select the number of quantum modes and quantum gates to use in the circuit.
+1. **Dynamic Circuit Configuration:** Users can dynamically configure the number of quantum modes and gates directly through the user interface.

-2. **Gate Configuration:** For each gate, the user can select the gate type, the modes to apply the gate to, and the gate's parameters.
+2. **Flexible Gate Configuration:** Each gate can be configured interactively, allowing users to select the gate type, apply it to specific modes, and set individual parameters.

-3. **Simulation:** After defining the circuit and the gates, the user can simulate the quantum circuit, and the script will display the resulting quantum state.
+3. **Interactive Simulation:** The simulator offers a "Run Simulation" button that processes the user-defined circuit configurations and computes the resulting quantum state.

+4. **Advanced Visualization:** Post-simulation, the script provides detailed visualizations, including:
-4. **Visualization:** The script visualizes the resulting state by showing the Wigner function and Fock distribution for each mode.
+   - **Wigner Function:** Displays the Wigner function for each mode in the circuit.
+   - **Fock State Probabilities:** Shows the probability distribution across different Fock states for each mode.

+5. **Responsive Design:** The Streamlit interface is designed to be responsive and intuitive, providing real-time feedback and updates as users configure and simulate circuits.

 ## Prerequisites

-The script requires the following Python libraries:
+Before running the simulator, ensure you have the following Python libraries installed:

-- numpy
+- **numpy**
-- matplotlib
+- **matplotlib**
-- seaborn
+- **seaborn**
-- streamlit
+- **streamlit**
-- strawberryfields
+- **strawberryfields**

-You can install these libraries using pip:
+These dependencies can be installed via pip using the following command:

 ```bash
 pip install numpy matplotlib seaborn streamlit strawberryfields
 ```

+## Installation

+To get started with the Quantum Photonic Circuit Simulator, clone the repository or download the `qpc.py` file directly.
+Ensure all dependencies are installed as listed above.

 ## Usage

-To start the simulator, run the `qpc.py` script with Streamlit:
+To launch the simulator, use the following command:

 ```bash
 streamlit run qpc.py
 ```

-This will open a web page in your default browser with the user interface of the quantum photonic circuit simulator.
-Use the sidebar on the left to define the circuit and the gates, then press the "Run Simulation" button to simulate the circuit and visualize the resulting quantum state.
+This command starts a local web server and opens the interactive simulator in your default web browser.
+Follow the on-screen instructions to configure and simulate your quantum photonic circuits.